foundriesio/docs/source/reference-manual/factory/factory-sources.rst

 By default, ``meta-subscriber-overrides``, ``lmp-manifest`` and ``containers`` have the single branch, ``main``.
-For these repos it is reccomended to also have a ``devel`` branch for non-production purposes.
+For these repos it is recommended to also have a ``devel`` branch for non-production purposes.
 ``ci-scripts`` has the single default branch ``master``.

 Platform Branches